DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 The value is in the DER encoding of the SubjectPublicKeyInfo (`spki`) structure from [RFC 5280][rfc5280].

 [rfc5280]: https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.7

+When it is `null`, it represents no this information is available (due to software defeat or user choice to opt-out).

 #### `encryption` field